 This article aims to illustrate that culture is amongst the many factors impacting business performance on a global level.

 In this instance we do it through looking at the success and failure of international mergers and acquisitions; in another article we looked at the retail sector and how cultural differences impacted their business.
-In other articles and blog posts we look at other areas of business such as negotiation styles, presentations and even relationships.

 The article will show that an indifferent attitude to culture can be detrimental and that culture is one of the important factors defining the success of the international partnership or its downfall.